Artwork Page for The Circus

 The attribution of this painting to Suzanne Valadon has been rejected by several authorities.
 Others support the attribution, arguing that the painting is merely atypical because it is an early work, signed and dated 1889.
 Valadon did not begin to develop her mature style until 1891.She was the mother of artist Maurice Utrillo and a prolific painter herself, although she never received any formal artistic training.

-Oil painting of a circus ring, looking over the heads of audience members as they watch clowns, a figure on a horse, and others perform.
+A horizontally oriented oil painting depicts a circus ring, looking over the heads of audience members as they watch clowns, a person on a horse, and others perform.
 Painted in thick, broken brushstrokes, the performers wear vibrant colors such as red, blues, and yellows, while the encircling audience wears dark clothes.
 Some audience members sit and watch while others move from their seats, one looking back at us.

 The Circus